scotty-7/hovercraft/README.md

 Code by Connor Scott, Emily Schatz, Kevin Conly

-Schematics, code, drawings, and calculations can be put in here.
+Schematics, code, instructions, drawings, and calculations can be put in here.